Making Comments on Planning Applications

 It is best to use the online facility to make comments but if you send in your comments by email it is important that you quote the application reference number.
 You will not receive an acknowledgement.
 Your email letter will be scanned and placed on the website and you can check it has been received by checking the website.
 It can take up to 5 working days for it a letter to be published.

 To view your representation on-line, carry out a planning application search and either enter the application reference number or the address.
 This will bring up a list of applications, click into the relevant application and click into ‘View documents’.

 Please be aware that more than one letter may be batched together.
 It is also possible that you may get an error message when trying to view the documents.
 This is usually because the document is in the middle of the scanning and redacting process.
 If you still get an error message after 24 hours please contact us by telephoning 01903 737756

 Whilst you are free to express any views you wish about the merits of an application, it is only material planning considerations which can be taken into account by the Local Planning Authority in determining the application.
 Further information on what is a material consideration can be found in How to respond to planning applications [pdf] 331KB.

 All comments will be published on the website and will be available in the office.
-We will aim to redact signatures, telephone numbers and email addresses will be redacted on the website, but will be viewable on the original documents for people to see if they visit the Civic Centre Office.
+We will aim to redact signatures, telephone numbers and email addresses on the website, but they will be viewable on the original documents for people to see if they visit the Civic Centre Office.
 Please help us by not including this information within the comments section if you are submitting through the website, or in the main body of your letter.
 For details of what we do with your personal information please refer to our privacy statement comments on planning applications which is available on our website https://www.arun.gov.uk/planning-privacy-statements.